Reserved political positions: Afghanistan

 During the Islamic Republic of Afghanistan, the constitution guaranteed at least 64 delegates to be female in the lower house of the bicameral National Assembly ("The elections law shall adopt measures to attain, through the electorate system, general and fair representation for all the people of the country, and proportionate to the population of very province, on average, at least two females shall be the elected members of the House of People from each province."), while Kochi nomads elected 10 representatives through a single national constituency.
 Moreover, "one third of the members (of the House of Elders) shall be appointed by the President, for a five-year term, from amongst experts and experienced personalities, including two members from amongst the impaired and handicapped, as well as two from nomads.
 The President shall appoint fifty percent of these individuals from amongst women."

-German Democratic Republic
+Eastern Bloc

-East Germany reserved seats in the Volkskammer for representatives of women, trade unions and youth organisations.
+In many communist countries, only a united list of the popular front competed in the elections de facto reserving seats for mass organisations and bloc parties.
+East Germany effectively reserved seats in the Volkskammer for representatives of trade unions, women and youth organisations.